Let’s discuss some aspects of caring for, living with, and loving a dog that sometimes even dog owners ignore.

 Check all those books collected through the home and see if anything should go away through donation, recycling, or selling.
 If you have a decent number of books to let go of, see if you can sell them at Half-Priced Books?
-They also buy movies and music so, keep that in mind.
+They also buy movies and music, so keep that in mind.

 A word about vinyl

-7. How about DVDs and CDs?
+How about DVDs and CDs?

-Make a space in the living room or a home office for all the DVDs you keep.
-First, you will need to pair DVD and CD cases with their discs!
+First, you must pair DVDs and CD cases with their discs!
 For mysterious reasons, half of the cases we find are empty.
-That probably tells us their corresponding disks might be broken or scratched somewhere or under some gooey, unknown blob.
-Chances are those disks are no longer suitable to keep, and you can feel okay with trashing them.
-But when you let them go, make sure you discard their case as well.
+That tells us their corresponding disks might be broken or scratched somewhere or under some gooey, unknown blob.
+Those disks are no longer suitable to keep; you can feel okay trashing them.
+But when you let them go, discard their case as well.

 Other DVDs and CDs will be in good condition.
 So, after matching them with their cases, you can decide to keep or donate them.

-The DVDs and CDs you keep should probably be all together in a single place in the home.
+The DVDs and CDs you keep should be all together in a single place in the home.
 Typically, the optimal location for these is the living room.

 When you decide where all your DVDs and CDs will live, take those you found during this exercise to that place in the home.
-Then see if any of the discs in your collection can go.
+Then, see if any of the discs in your collection can go.
 You could donate or sell them (remember Half Priced Books?).